trsavi/Machine-Learning-Web-App/README.md

 ## Model deployment

-I used the [streamlit](https://streamlit.io/) framework to deploy and share application.
-Another alternative is to Dockerize whole application and post it to DockerHub.
+I used the [streamlit](https://streamlit.io/) framework to deploy and share the application.
+Another alternative is to Dockerize the whole application and post it to DockerHub.

 You can check out application here: https://share.streamlit.io/trsavi/machine-learning-web-app/main/mainApp.py